ThanosTsoukalas/ThanOS/README.md

 Special Thanks
 --------
-I want to give special thanks to [@davidcallanan](https://github.com/davidcallanan)for providing me with some essential OSdev skills to be able to do this project.
+I want to give special thanks to [@davidcallanan](https://github.com/davidcallanan) for providing me with some essential OSdev skills to be able to do this project.

 Other Stuff
 --------